Met Gala: Kardashian as Monroe, a gilded Blake Lively

 “I told Anna I would come every 20 years,” she said.

-Vogue livestream co-host Vanessa Hudgens made her way up the steps of the Metropolitan Museum of Art in a vaguely Victorian black sheer lace gown with a long train by Moschino.
+Vogue livestream co-host Vanessa Hudgens made her way up the steps in a vaguely Victorian black sheer lace gown with a long train by Moschino.
 She was joined by La La Anthony, her fellow Vogue host who wore a deep red look with cut out shoulders from LaQuan Smith.

 “I’m practically naked,” Hudgens joked.